This post was most recently updated on March 28th, 2023.3 min read.

 These 2 separate issues and their respective solutions are the most typical ones I’ve run into.

-Solution to “An attempt was made to load a program with an incorrect format.”
+A solution to “An attempt was made to load a program with an incorrect format.”

 This is kind of the simpler case: wrong architecture.
-You’re trying to load 32b files into 64b PowerShell session or vice versa.
+You’re trying to load 32b files into a 64b PowerShell session or vice versa.

 In a case like this, the solution is fairly simple.
-You can’t (easily) run modules (DLLs) compiled against different architecture in PowerShell.
+You can’t (easily) run modules (DLLs) compiled against different architectures in PowerShell.
 In case the DLLs have been compiled for 64-bit architecture, you need to run 64-bit PowerShell as well.

 How to test if you’re running 64-bit PowerShell: